officiallysingh/spring-boot-problem-handler/README.md

 spring.autoconfigure.exclude=org.springframework.boot.autoconfigure.web.servlet.error.ErrorMvcAutoConfiguration
 ```

-> [!IMPORTANT]
-Spring boot 3 also provides Problem details support which must not be enabled otherwise it will shadow all `ControllerAdvice`'s provided by this library.
-By default `spring.mvc.problemdetails.enabled` is `false`, so it must not be set to `true`

 Specify message source bundles as follows.
 Make sure to include `i18/problems` bundled in the library, as it
 has default messages for certain exception.
 And it should be last in the list of `basenames`,
 so that it has lowest priority and any default messages coming from `problems.properties` can be overridden